codelibs/fess/README.md

 - Search UI: http://localhost:8080/
 - Admin UI: http://localhost:8080/admin/ (username/password is admin/admin)

-You can register crawling targets on Web/File System/Data Store of admin pages, and then start Fess Crawler on Scheduler page manually.
+You can register crawling targets on Web/File System/Data Store of admin pages, and then start Crawler on Scheduler page manually.

 ## Development Information